linuxboot/heads-wiki/Development/Porting.md

 Prerequisites:
 1. coreboot port:  since Heads is a coreboot payload, the board must have fully completed and actively maintained coreboot support.
 Any known issues should be acceptable to end users.
 Exceptions include the Purism and Dasharo coreboot forks, where coreboot is used from their respective forks.
 2. TPM module: Measured boot and the usable security features are at the core of what Heads is about.
 These features depend on the TPM.
 Therefore, the board must have a TPM module.
 If it uses fTPM and you plan to neuter the Intel Management Engine (ME), the fTPM must remain functional under coreboot even after neutering ME.
 Otherwise, a dTPM is required for this board.
+3. The final flash layout must have enough space for the Heads payload.
+Concretely, the size of the flash chip(s) must be at least be 12MB and the size of the BIOS region must be large enough to take the Heads payload.
+Usually, this means shrinking another region, the ME, and reallocating the freed space to the BIOS region.
+However, changing the ME blob or flash layout is not always possible as Intel Bootguard prevents booting with such modifications in most modern boards unless the board vendor chose otherwise.
-3. Technical skills: the person porting the board must have basic knowledge of coreboot, Linux, Bash, Git, and Python to complete the port.
+4. Technical skills: the person porting the board must have basic knowledge of coreboot, Linux, Bash, Git, and Python to complete the port.
 While the community is committed to helping, an alternative option is a financial contribution for [consultancy services](https://osresearch.net/Consultation-Services/).
-4. External programmer: an external programmer is required to flash Heads and, if necessary, to recover from a brick.
+5. External programmer: an external programmer is required to flash Heads and, if necessary, to recover from a brick.
-5. Users and Board-testers: There should be multiple users and testers interested in using the board, as this makes maintenance and testing easier and benefits the entire ecosystem.
+6. Users and Board-testers: There should be multiple users and testers interested in using the board, as this makes maintenance and testing easier and benefits the entire ecosystem.
 You may, of course, port it for yourself first and allow others to join later.
 However, you must commit to testing—especially after coreboot version bumps or Linux kernel updates.
 If testing is not done in a timely manner, the board will be moved to an "unmaintained, untested" status.
 This would be unfortunate, potentially a waste of time, and disappointing for everyone involved.
-6. GPU: dGPUs are problematic in Heads for various reasons.
+7. GPU: dGPUs are problematic in Heads for various reasons.
 While successful ports on older machines with dGPUs existed (e.g. [t530 and w530](https://github.com/linuxboot/heads/commit/a854144e2dbf14700491e3f1cb6f88e12d22197b)), security may be affected, and there is currently no clear solution for that.
 In case you are curious, please read a longer discussion on the Matrix coreboot channel starting with this [post](https://matrix.to/#/!EhaGFZyYcbyhdSgStq:matrix.org/$4OuJ9tPr8a_U6pwWgmjQxL0hnmpBzTATAHVl9gMvnfQ?via=matrix.org&via=tchncs.de&via=dodoid.com).

 The scheme depicts a port cycle.
 ![Port cycle]({{ site.baseurl }}/images/Porting_cycle.png)